Understanding The Three Different Types Of ADHD

 Other ways ADHD can vary

-ADHD exists on a spectrum, and symptoms can present differently from person to person.
-The presentation also depends on the coping mechanisms you've developed to manage your issues prior to diagnosis.
-Symptoms can also change as you get older.
-You may start with hyperactive-inattentive ADHD only to develop combined type in adulthood, for instance.
+ADHD exists on a spectrum, and general symptoms can present differently from person to person.
+Its presentation also depends on the coping mechanisms one has developed to manage their symptoms prior to diagnosis.
+Symptoms can also change as someone gets older.
+They may start out with hyperactive-inattentive ADHD as a child and later meet the criteria for combined type in adulthood, for instance.

 Mild ADHD might not require intensive treatment.
-However, as with many medical conditions, people with ADHD may benefit from a combination of behavior therapy, support groups, and medication.
+However, as with many medical conditions, people with all forms of ADHD can still benefit from a combination of behavior therapy, support groups, and medication.

 People with ADHD have lower levels of the neurotransmitter dopamine in the area of the brain responsible for impulse control, attention, and other so-called "executive functions."
 This causes difficulty controlling behavior, comprehending long-term consequences, stifling impulses, and sustaining attention.
 Brain imaging has shown that the brains of people with ADHD aren't always "on, " and it takes a higher level of stimulation in this area to get them there.
 This is why stimulant medication can be effective.

-While a great deal of research has been performed to discover the cause of ADHD, mostly in pediatric patients, we're still not sure of the exact cause.
-Different types of ADHD do not appear to have different causes.
+While a great deal of research has been performed to discover the cause of ADHD, mostly in pediatric patients, we're still not sure of the exact cause, and it’s likely that multiple elements play a role.
+Additionally, different types of ADHD do not appear to have different causes.
 ADHD has been shown to have a strong genetic component, and it's not uncommon for adults to seek an evaluation after their children receive a diagnosis.
-Exposure to alcohol, tobacco, and illegal substances during pregnancy may increase the child’s chance of developing ADHD.
+Exposure to alcohol, tobacco, and illegal substances during pregnancy may increase a child’s chance of developing ADHD.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.